 (1) Impact fees.

-(a) No impact fee is required for an ADU or JADU that is less than 750 square feet in size.
+(a) No impact fee is required for an ADU or JADU, including an ADU in a cottage community, that is less than 750 square feet in size.

 (2) Utility fees.

-(a) Converted ADUs and JADUs on a single-family lot, created under subsection (D)(1)(a) above, are not required to have a new or separate utility connection directly between the ADU or JADU and the utility.
-Nor is a connection fee or capacity charge required unless the ADU or JADU is constructed with a new single-family home.
+(b) Except as described in division (H)(2)(a), converted ADUs and JADUs on a single-family lot, created under subsection (D)(1)(a) above, are not required to have a new or separate utility connection directly between the ADU or JADU and the utility, nor is a connection fee or capacity charge required.